-The healthy eyes can have a sufficient and consistent layer of tears on the eye surface.
-Tears will help to clean the eye surface and keep it moisture and non-dust.
-Microorganisms can make damage to the cornea (front surface of eyes) and leads to the eye infection.
+Healthy eyes can have a sufficient and consistent layer of tears on the eye surface.
+Tears will help to clean the eye surface and keep it moist and non-dust.
+Microorganisms can make damage to the cornea (front surface of eyes) and lead to an eye infection.

 The tear films consist of some different layers,